 Sarasota county high school students may take dual enrollment at UF, a top 10 public research university!
 You must register by May 11, 2019.
 Follow the link below for more information.

 *Registration for classes (including dual enrollment students) starts the first week in April (on April 5th for most of our students, maybe as early as April 4th if they already have completed (and received credit for) 5 DE classes prior to April.
 You can see how this timeline differs significantly with the “all materials due for Dual enrollment due by May 15th deadline". but if you don’t get all your paperwork, formal test scores, interview with a Pine View guidance counselor and interview with Heather Shehorn (at SCF) completed by the end of March, then you are behind the other students when it comes to getting all your classes.

 dual enrollment At Pine View

-We would like to get this changed so Pine View students have the same access as other district students: allowing them to earn their associates degree.
 With their associates degree, students who will be going to in-state colleges are able to enroll in junior level courses saving thousands in tuition as well as time.
 Plan your path to Florida colleges is an excellent resource for students who are going to Florida colleges and universities.